 The individual awards continue to pile up under Coach Babineau's dedication and hard work with the program.
 This past year a trio of players were named to the Longstreth/NFHCA Division I All-Region Teams, Annabelle Hamilton (North Vancouver, British Columbia) was named to the All-Northeast Region first team and Zoe Adkins (Coquitlam, British Columbia) and Holly Stewart (North Vancouver, British Columbia) have each been named to the All-Northeast Region second team.
 In 2012 Hamilton was the first player since Kelly Newton to earn All-American national honors as she was named to the honorable mention list.

 In 2012, Kelly Newton graduated with the most points ever scored (163) by a Black Bear as she garnished a pair of All-American honors.
 Fellow senior Stephanie Gardiner was honored as the America East Midfielder of the Year, while also receiving an All-American honor, as the pair of seniors each also earned unanimous selections to the All-America East First Team.
 Babineau continues to bring in the talent to Orono as freshman Holly Stewart was named to the WomensFieldHockey.com National All-Rookie team while also being named America East Co-Rookie of the Year.
 The Black Bears also received three All-Region selections, three America East Second Team selections and three America East All-Rookie team honors.

-Aside from the honors for their play while with the Black Bears, Coach Babineau has had three of her former student-athletes go on to play on Senior National Teams while one participated with the Women's Junior National squad.
+Aside from the honors for their play while with the Black Bears, Coach Babineau has had four of her former student-athletes go on to play on Senior National Teams while one participated with the Women's Junior National squad.

 Academically, the Black Bears have won nine-straight NFHCA Academic team awards under Babineau.